 - Snowplay if we come during the winter

-If you’re looking to do a longer road trip you should visit Sequoia and then head over to Yosemite, it isn’t too far away.
-If you do, here is our list of things to do in Yosemite with kids!
-Enjoy my friends.
+If you’re looking to do a longer road trip you should visit Sequoia.
+Then head over to Yosemite, it isn’t too far away.
+Have fun!!

 For more easy recipes, tips and free printables please LIKE The Typical Mom on Facebook and follow me on Pinterest!
 You can also sign up for my free weekly newsletter which is packed with goodies I know you’ll love. 😉